Retractile testicles in boys

-Retractile testicles happen when the cremaster muscle contracts and draws the testicles out of the scrotum temporarily.
+Retractile testicles happen in boys when the cremaster muscle contracts and draws the testicles out of the scrotum temporarily.

 Dallas